 This chart contains a multitude of infractions, violations of school policy and generally unacceptable behavior.
 It does not, however, limit disciplinary measures to only those situations listed.
-Behavior/conduct that is not specifically addressed in this code will be addressed on a case-by-case basis and discipline will be determined by the severity of the offense.
+Behavior/conduct will be addressed on a case-by-case basis and discipline will be determined by the severity of the offense.